taming-the-state-in-react/taming-the-state-in-react/manuscript/03-redux/03-B-advanced-reducers.md

 That's the initial state for the whole Redux store.
 However, you can apply the initial state on a more fine-grained level.
 Before you dispatch your first action, the Redux store will initialize by running through all reducers once.
 You can try it by removing all of your dispatches in the editor and add a `console.log()` in the reducer.
 You will see that it runs with an initializing action once, even though there is no dispatched action.

 The initializing action, that is received in the reducer, is accompanied by the initial state that is specified in the `createStore()` function.
-However, if you leave out the initial state in the store initialiazation, the incoming state in the reducer will be `undefined`.
+However, if you leave out the initial state in the store initialization, the incoming state in the reducer will be `undefined`.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~
 const store = createStore(reducer);
 ~~~~~~~~

 That's where you can opt-in to specify initial state on a fine-grained level.
-If the incoming state is `undefined`, you can default with a [JavaScript ES6 default paramater](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Functions/Default_parameters) to a default initial state.
+If the incoming state is `undefined`, you can default with a [JavaScript ES6 default parameter](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Functions/Default_parameters) to a default initial state.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~